somebody4545/DCR/README.md

 ## Prerequisites
 - Python 3.9 (should work on older versions)
-- Works best (and probably only) on Windows 10 or above
+- Works best (and likely only) on Windows 10 or above
 ### Packages
 ```
 pip install numpy